Bob Smith: Why New Hampshire should vote for Mitt Romney

 Those of you who have followed my political life in New Hampshire know that I fought hard for conservative values for over 20 years.
 You also know that I could be an independent voice.
 That is why I am going to tell you the blunt truth.

 This election is not about you or me.
-This election is about ';we.'; The first paragraph of our Constitution begins ';We, the people….'; It is not about my Social Security, my veterans benefits, my retirement, my job, my future or my children and grandchildren.
-It is also not about ';sitting it out'; because my guy did not win the primary.
+This election is about 'we.'
+The first paragraph of our Constitution begins 'We, the people….'
+It is not about my Social Security, my veterans benefits, my retirement, my job, my future or my children and grandchildren.
+It is also not about 'sitting it out' because my guy did not win the primary.

 On Tuesday, you are voting for our country, our jobs, our future, our retirement, our posterity and the survival of our country.
 If America fails, we all lose.
 Our Founding Fathers put their lives, fortunes and sacred honor on the line to create our great nation.
 It was personal sacrifice for the greater good.
 Throughout history, empires have come and gone.
 America is a nation of ideals and values.
 If our country fails, we all go down with it.
 We cannot let that happen.
 Too many have sacrificed too much for us to dishonor what they did.